 The trustees are of the opinion that the SCIO can continue to meet the obligations of the Fund as they fall due for the foreseeable future.
-The impact of the Covid-19 pandemic has been thoroughly considered in the future planning processes and the charity has responded by further scrutinising income, cost and cashflow expectations accordingly.
+The impact of risks has been thoroughly considered in the future planning processes and the charity has responded by further scrutinising income, cost and cashflow expectations accordingly.